 Maintaining your oral health can also help to prolong the life of your crown.
 As always, be sure to:

 If at any time you have concerns or questions about caring for your restoration, our staff is always happy to provide the information you need.

 Why Choose Us?

 At Davey Crockett Dentistry, we believe in providing patients with exceptional dental care that exceeds expectations.
-When you visit our practice, you will benefit from Dr. Crockett’s decades of experience and genuine dedication to patient satisfaction.
+When you visit our practice, you will benefit from Dr. Bousaba’s decades of experience and genuine dedication to patient satisfaction.

 Although your oral health is his first concern, he is also a pioneer in cosmetic dentistry.
 With his detail-oriented approach, advanced technology, and use of extremely lifelike materials, he can provide you with a custom dental crown that blends seamlessly with the rest of your smile.